Choose your leaders with wisdom and forethought.

 Great leaders must be able to accommodate a variety of Perspectives and balance a range of Outcomes.

-Great leaders must be Mentors who listen to their team members, can recognize and nurture the Potential in individuals, and can Inspire & Motivate individuals to achieve that potential within the goals of the team.
+Great leaders must be Mentors who recognize and nurture the Potential in individuals, and can Inspire & Motivate individuals to achieve their potential within the goals of the team.

 David Foster Wallace says: